xitrum-framework/xitrum/doc/action_view.rst

 You typically create a parent class which has a common layout for many views, like this:

-``ParentAction.scala``
+``AppAction.scala``

 ::

-  import xitrum.action.Action
+  import xitrum.Action
-  import xitrum.action.view.DocType
+  import xitrum.view.DocType

-  trait ParentAction extends Action {
+  trait AppAction extends Action {
     override def layout = Some(() => DocType.xhtmlTransitional(
       <html>
         <body>